Color Focus - Religion and Spirit Worship

 A Houngan

 Vaudou teaches that there are over a thousand loa (or lwa).
 They are regarded as the intermediaries of Kiliitu, the supreme creator deity in Vaudou.
 The sage Clément Gagneux argued that by learning about the various loa, practitioners come to understand the different facets of Kiliitu.
-There are no buildings dedicated to the loa, and worship always takes place outside of the city walls.
-This is done out of necessity, as vaudouists and deity worshipers are often at odds.
+There are no buildings dedicated to the loa, and religious services always take place outside of the city walls.
+This is done out of necessity, as vaudouists and deity worshipers are sometimes at odds.
 Vaudouists are tolerated by law, and visual acts of intolerance are illegal (bigotry runs rampant, however, in the form of higher prices, lower wages, being ignored or passed over for important functions, etc).

 The loa can offer help, protection, and counsel to humans, in return for ritual service.
 They are thought of as having wisdom that is useful for humans, although they are not seen as moral exemplars which practitioners should imitate.
 Each loa has its own personality, and is associated with specific colors, days of the week, and objects.
 The loa can be either loyal or capricious in their dealings with their devotees; Vodouists believe that the loa are easily offended, for instance if offered food that they dislike.
 When angered, the loa are believed to remove their protection from their devotees, or to inflict misfortune, illness, or madness on an individual.